mrityunjayapv/CTF-Writeups/overthewire/krypton/krptyon6.md

 ## Lessons Learned

 It was a good learning series for using cryptographic tools to decode the ciphers.
+This was the last challenge of this series.